-When inspected, the property was occupied, heavily furnished and floors were covered.
+When inspected, the property was occupied, furnished and floors were covered.

-Generally, the subjects were found to be in fair condition although requiring a degree of upgrading and modernisation together with a degree of maintenance repair.
+Generally, the subjects were found to be in fair condition having regard to age and style of construction.
 No obvious significant defects which would affect value or security were in evidence.

-A single storey extension has been added to the rear and the roof space has been converted into living accommodation.
-In addition, the accommodation has been reconfigured with the kitchen being enlarged and a ground floor shower room added.
+The property has been extended to the side and rear and the roof space has been converted into living accommodation.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.